 top of page

-Maybe you’ve noticed subtle changes like trouble sleeping, unexpected anxiety, heavier or irregular periods, or your skin reacting differently.
-Just a general sense that something just feels off.
+Maybe you’ve noticed changes like trouble sleeping, unexpected anxiety, heavier or irregular periods, or your skin reacting differently.
+A sense that something just feels off.
 It’s easy to blame stress, our mental health or aging, but these can also be signs of perimenopause when your hormones shift and symptoms start.

 So many of us go through this not even realising what’s happening because no one prepared us for it.
 The sooner you understand what’s going on in your body, the sooner you can make choices that support you.